schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 # Pipeline Workflows
 ## 1. `prepare_reference` Workflow
-From a single unmasked reference, creates two sex chromosome complement-specific references (one each for XX and XY samples), along with corresponding BWA indicies.
-The reasoning behind using separate reference genomes for XX and XY samples is described in detail in the <a href="https://doi.org/10.1101/2022.12.01.518724" target="_blank">paper</a>, and on the <a href="https://anvil.terra.bio/#workspaces/anvil-datastorage/AnVIL_T2T_CHRY" target="_blank">AnVIL repo</a>.
+From a single unmasked reference, creates two separate masked references: one each for XX and XY samples (henceforth refered to as "karyotype-specific" references).
+The reasoning behind using separate reference genomes for XX and XY samples is described in detail in the <a href="https://doi.org/10.1101/2022.12.01.518724" target="_blank">paper</a> and on the <a href="https://anvil.terra.bio/#workspaces/anvil-datastorage/AnVIL_T2T_CHRY" target="_blank">AnVIL repo</a>, but briefly, it  improves alignment and variant calling on the sex chromosomes.

 ### Inputs
-* This should all be set-up properly, assuming the workspace was simply copied.
+* `refFasta`: The input reference genome
+* `refMask`: A bed file denoting the pseudo-autosomal regions (PARs) of both the X and Y chromosomes
+* `chrXname`: The name of the X chromosome in your reference (default "chrX")
+* `chrYname`: The name of the Y chromosome in your reference (default "chrY")

 ### Outputs
-* The output files should be output to a directory in the `Files` section of the `Data` tab.
-You can copy these to the `Workspace Data` section after running so as to more easily access them later if you want to.
+* `XXref`: XX-specific reference (chrY masked)
+* `XXrefDict`: GATK sequence dictionary for XX-specific reference
+* `XXrefIndex`: Fasta index for XX-specific reference
+* `XYref`: XY-specific reference (chrY PARs masked)
+* `XYrefDict`: GATK sequence dictionary for XY-specific reference
+* `XYrefIndex`: Fasta index for XY-specific reference

+## 2. `bwaIndex` Workflow
+For an input reference, create a BWA index for alignment.
+This workflow should be run on each of the karyotype-specific references created in [step 1](## 1. `prepare_reference` Workflow).

 ## 2. `t2t_realignment` Workflow
 - Before you run this workflow with the SGDP data, you will want to create a data table for the SGDP samples (similar to the `CHM13_HG002_Y_sample` data table).
 At the beginning of the pipeline, you'll only need the `sample_id`, `sex`, and `read_1_fastq` and `read_2_fastq` columns filled out.